R. J. Adams

-Retiring from the marina in 2002, he emigrated to the U.S.A. where he began to fulfill another long-denied passion – writing.
+He took early retirement from the marina in 2002 and emigrated to the U.S.A. where he began to fulfill another long-denied passion – writing.

 During the fourteen years spent in the United States R J Adams studied the politics of that nation, it’s societies and culture.
 He concluded it was not the nation portrayed by Disney, Hollywood, or any other media outlet.
 America is a complex and often violent country where guns are the true religion and the Christianity it vehemently professes merely a distorted vehicle for the arrogance and superiority of a superpower in decline; something that is not always obvious to outsiders.
 The U.S. political system, once the envy of the world, is spiraling down into corruption and mismanagement, allowing powerful, greedy, forces to take control and manipulate politicians with bribes and lucrative promises, to the detriment of many who live there.